lyanh238/VNASelf/docs/API.md

-# VNASelf API Documentation
+# X23D8 API Documentation

 ## Overview

-VNASelf provides a multi-agent system for calendar management with both programmatic and web interfaces.
+X23D8 provides a multi-agent system for calendar management with both programmatic and web interfaces.
 This document covers the API structure, agent interactions, and integration methods.

 ## Core Components